-Anyone who is 10 years old or older and has obtained a free crossbow stamp can hunt with a crossbow during any season when a firearm is allowed, for big game or small game, except that hunters in the Upper Peninsula may not use a crossbow during the Dec.
+Anyone who is 10 years old or older can hunt with a crossbow during any season when a firearm is allowed, for big game or small game, except that hunters in the Upper Peninsula may not use a crossbow during the Dec.
 1-Jan.
 1 late archery season and Dec.
 2-11 muzzleloader season, unless the hunter is disabled.

 Anyone who is 10 years old or older may use a crossbow throughout the archery deer season in the Lower Peninsula (Oct.
 1-Nov.
 14 and Dec.
 1-Jan.
 1) and during the early archery deer season in the Upper Peninsula (Oct.
 1-Nov.
 14).
 Crossbow use is not allowed in the Red Oak Unit during the archery-only bear season (Oct.
 7-13).

 Youth who are 9 years old and younger can hunt with a crossbow as long as they are licensed through the Mentored Youth Hunting (MYH) Program.
 Please see www.michigan.gov/mentoredhunting for complete MYH Program rules.

 The DNR may issue a crossbow permit or a special permit to take game with a modified bow to a person with a valid hunting license to take a deer during an open deer season, if the person is certified as having permanent or temporary disability, as defined in Wildlife Conservation Order 5.95, which renders a person unable to use conventional archery equipment.
 Hunters may use a modified bow where crossbows are legal.
 A modified bow is a bow, other than a crossbow, that has been physically altered so that it may be held, aimed and shot with one arm.